 One commonality between HowGood’s Product Carbon Footprint and an LCA, is that they are both built on assumptions.
 Even though an LCA follows an ISO-certified methodology, it is still based on assumptions, and its accuracy depends on the quality and availability of data.
 Many LCAs use datasets from proxy ingredients if there are no reliable datasets available, which outweighs the value of a costly investment in an LCA.

 HowGood’s Product Carbon Footprint methodology is built using the average data method, one of four methods of Scope 3 emissions reporting defined by the GHG Protocol’s Technical Guidance for Calculating Scope 3 Emissions.
 HowGood’s database draws on more than 600 high quality data sources, including LCAs and peer-reviewed journal articles.
-With data on more than 33,000 ingredients, chemicals and materials, HowGood has the world’s largest product sustainability database, allowing for highly granular impact assessments.
+With data on more than 90K emission factors, HowGood has the world’s largest product sustainability database, allowing for highly granular impact assessments.

-What does this mean for CPGs?
-Even if CPGs cannot source supplier-specific data (by employing the supplier-specific reporting method), this is a viable method of emissions measurement and reporting.
+What does this mean for food companies?
+Even if a company cannot source supplier-specific data (by employing the supplier-specific reporting method), this is a viable method of emissions measurement and reporting.
 It enables brands to attain a reliable understanding of product-level carbon footprints, with the data that they have available.

 4. Actionability

 HowGood’s Product Carbon Footprinting offers dynamic GHG emissions data in a format that is accessible to anyone in your organization.
-While an LCA isn’t adaptable to your dynamic supply system, the Carbon Life Cycle module offers instant insights and can be updated whenever you have new information from suppliers to incorporate into the platform.
+While an LCA isn’t adaptable to your dynamic supply system, HowGood's sustainability intelligence platform, Latis offers instant insights and can be updated whenever you have new information from suppliers to incorporate into the platform.

-Examples of how CPGs can use Product Carbon Footprinting to take action on climate change include:
+Examples of how food companies can use Product Carbon Footprinting to take action on climate change include:

-At HowGood, we believe that addressing climate change through carbon reduction is one of the most pressing issues of this era, and we’re excited to bring scaleable Product Carbon Footprinting to fast-moving, forward-thinking CPGs who want to take action and make a difference.
+At HowGood, we believe that addressing climate change through carbon reduction is one of the most pressing issues of this era, and we’re excited to bring automated Product Carbon Footprinting to fast-moving, forward-thinking CPGs who want to take action and make a difference.
 Furthermore, the question of whether to invest in Latis or an LCA doesn’t have to be mutually exclusive.
-Latis gives brands a quick and reliable way to assess GHG emissions across their product portfolio.
-This can help brands identify high risk products or life cycle stages, which could be used to prioritize and determine where a dedicated LCA report may be useful for the organization.
+Latis gives companies a quick and reliable way to assess GHG emissions across their product portfolio.
+This can help you to identify high risk products or life cycle stages, which could be used to prioritize and determine where a dedicated LCA report may be useful for your organization.